-A Comparison of Japan-U.S. Drug Approval Processes for New Drugs
+A Comparison of Japan-U.S. Approval Review of New Drugs

 Shunsuke Ono (Former Assistant Professor, Faculty of Pharmaceutical Sciences, Kanazawa University)